gpustack/llama-box/README.md

                                   For image models, indicate which device should be able to offload -ngl,  --gpu-layers,  --n-gpu-layers N
-                                  Number of layers to store in VRAM '-ngl 0' means no offloading
+                                  Number of layers to store in VRAM -ngl 0 means no offloading
          --no-warmup              Skip warming up the model with an empty run --warmup                 Enable warming up the model with an empty run, which is used to occupy the (V)RAM before serving